Skip to the content

 • Transmission occurs from person to person by droplets.
 The risk is higher for travelers to regions with seasonal epidemics (meningitis belt in sub-Saharan Africa).

-Meningococcal disease is a very severe, life threatening infection caused by bacteria called Neisseria meningitidis.
+Invasive Meningococcal disease (IMD) is a very severe, life threatening infection caused by bacteria called Neisseria meningitidis.
 Patients with meningococcal infection typically have sudden onset of fever, chills and headache rapidly followed by other symptoms like skin rash, nausea, vomiting, tiredness or confusion.
 Immediate medical attention and antibiotic treatment is needed.

 Meningococcal infections occur worldwide.
 The highest incidence is observed during seasonal epidemics in the dry season (December – June) in the so-called “meningitis-belt” in sub-Saharan Africa.
 There is also a higher risk of infection in situations with overcrowding or close contacts to many people, especially participants in the Hajj or Umrah pilgrimages in Saudi Arabia.
 Everyone can be infected, but young children and persons with certain medical conditions or treatments (e.g. non-functional spleen) are at higher risk for meningococcal infection.

-The bacteria are transmitted from person to person by droplets, mostly through close personal contact such as living together or kissing.
+Transmission occurs from person to person by droplets, mostly through close personal contact such as living together or kissing.

 Meningococcal disease typically presents as meningitis or septicemia.
 Patients have sudden onset of fever, headache and malaise rapidly followed by other symptoms such as stiff neck, limb pain, rash, confusion, diarrhea and vomiting.
 Meningococcal infections are very serious and can be deadly within a few hours.

-For more detailed information on the disease and Swiss national recommendations (in German, French, Italian) see: https://www.bag.admin.ch/bag/de/home/krankheiten/krankheiten-im-ueberblick/meningokokken-erkrankungen.html
+For more detailed information on the disease and Swiss national recommendations (in German, French, Italian) see:

 Under construction